-Months ago we booked a long weekend trip to Key West.
-Then Hurricane Irma happened.
+In 2017 we booked a long weekend trip to Key West.
+Then Hurricane Irma happened just a few months before our visit.
 The category 4 made landfall 20 miles east of Key West before churning through pretty much all of Florida.

 I’m not gonna lie, I was a little apprehensive to go, not sure what we would find.
 But our vacation rental company said their homes sustained no damage and the island fared well.